tartansandal/tartansandal.github.io/_drafts/vim-remark.md

 warnings.
 These must be installed and loaded before any linting can occur.

 There are currently 67 [official rule][remark-lint rules] plugins covering common issues.
-Which rules should I use?
-Remark provides 3 preset "meta" packages that load and configure commonly used combinations:
+In addition, [Remark][] provides 3 preset "meta" packages that load and configure commonly used combinations:

-* [`remark-preset-lint-consistent`][remark-preset-lint-consistent]: rules that enforce consistency
+* [`remark-preset-lint-consistent`][remark-preset-lint-consistent]: rules that
+  enforce consistency

-* [`remark-preset-lint-recommended`][remark-preset-lint-recommended]: rules that prevent mistakes or stuff that fails across vendors.
+* [`remark-preset-lint-recommended`][remark-preset-lint-recommended]: rules that
+  prevent mistakes or stuff that fails across vendors.

+* [`remark-preset-lint-markdown-style-guide`][remark-preset-lint-markdown-style-guide]:
-* [`remark-preset-lint-markdown-style-guide`][remark-preset-lint-markdown-style-guide]: rules that enforce the
+  rules that enforce the [Markdown Style Guide][]
-  markdown style guide

 The table below shows some of the relationships between the different rules and presets.
 I've omitted the `remark-lint-` prefix and used the following